docQodly/docs/docs/studio/model/attributes.md

 Properties help you to define your application's business rules that will be automatically applied at the server level.
 For example, if you define an attribute like "Unique", Qodly returns an error if the user tries to save the entity with a value that is not unique into that attribute, and the entity will not be saved, and the entity will not be saved.

 Qodly manages the attribute's properties when it is published to the Web.
-You can overwrite certain properties, like an attributes display formats in a component on your webforms.
+You can overwrite certain properties, like an attributes display formats in a component on your Pages.

 The Properties tab allows you to modify the attribute’s properties, which are different depending on its type.
 For example, the Properties tab below displays the properties for an attribute of type string: